Associate Professor of Ceramics, Chair

 Assistant Professor of Ceramics and Ceramics Area Coordinator

 Mathew McConnell holds an MFA from the University of Colorado—Boulder in 2009, and a BFA from Valdosta State University in Georgia in 2004.
 He has been profiled in many publications, including Ceramics Art and Perception, New Ceramics, and Ceramics Monthly.
 In 2012, Mathew was granted an “Emerging Artist” award from the National Council on Education in Ceramic Art.
 He has also been a resident at the Archie Bray Foundation, where he was awarded the Lilian Fellowship in 2011 and the Sage Scholarship in 2007.
 In 2010, Mathew was the Artist in Residence and Guest Lecturer of Contemporary Craft at Unitec in Auckland, New Zealand.
 In 2016, he presented a solo exhibition, More Possibilities for Distance and Mass, at Greenwich House Pottery.
+Critic and historian, Garth Clark, called the show "a new benchmark for himself, the field and the genre."

 Resident Artist, Ceramic Technician, and Instructor